-PLUTA’s local branch office is right in the centre of Paderborn, in the city’s well-known, historical building complex known as “Abdinghof”.
+PLUTA’s local branch office is rightnext to the main station of Paderborn.
 Here, the attorneys and restructuring experts focus on turning around enterprises, insolvency administration and legal advice.
 Thanks to their legal and business expertise, PLUTA specialists have in the past turned around such enterprises as the MAG Metz Group, a car dealer with more than 1,200 employees.
 Moreover, a PLUTA expert acted as the insolvency monitor for the Wellemöbel Group, a leading furniture manufacturer with a staff of more than 900 employees, while it went through a restructuring process as part of debtor-in-possession proceedings.

 The city of Paderborn is situated in East Westphalia-Lippe and was named after Germany’s shortest river – the four-kilometre-long River Pader.
 The city has a population of 145,000 inhabitants and has a strong food industry and car parts industry.
 Paderborn has also established itself as an innovative location in the IT segment and has the highest concentration of IT companies, around 300 in total, in North Rhine-Westphalia.
 This is largely thanks to Heinz Nixdorf, the computer pioneer whose name is closely associated with the city.
 Companies in and around Paderborn benefit from the universities located in the city and from the practical and efficient collaboration between training, science and the business world.